 Table 5.
 Spearman’s rank correlation coefficient between repository size metrics and DyeVC operations time

 Looking at Table 5, it is possible to notice that, except for the “Check Branches” operation, all other operation times are strongly correlated to the number of commits and repository size.
 This is due to the nature of these operations, which update or show information about all commits in the repository.
 On the other hand, except for the “Commit History” operation, all other operation times correlate with the number of files.
 This is also expected due to the nature of “Commit History” operation, which does not dig into the changed files.

+Optimizing Commit History operation by automatic collapsing the graph

+In addition, we studied the impact of automatic collapse algorithms in the performance of the “Commit History” operation.
+These experiments were performed at a later time in comparison with the results obtained in previous section.
+Consequently, the repository metrics are different.
+The repository size, number of commits, and number of files are generally higher, as shown inTable 6.

+The design of the experiment was as follows.
+Firstly, “Commit History” operation is performed without using automatic collapse algorithms.
+Afterwards, heuristics 1 and 2 described in section 3.2.5 are used in order to simplify the structure of the commit graph collapsing Type 1 and Type 2 node substructures.
+The consecutive execution of heuristic 1 followed by heuristic 2 is considered as one iteration of the automatic collapse algorithm, and each heuristic is seen as one stage of this iteration.
+Moreover, in each case, memory use and execution time are measured.
+The operations were executed in the same machine with Core i7 CPU at 2.00 GHz and 16 GB of RAM running Windows 7 64 bits.